KOCO-TV: Past program preemptions and deferrals

-Beginning with the newsmagazine's debut in February 1980, KOCO ran Nightline on a half-hour tape delay from the ABC network feed (at 11:00 p.m.) to air syndicated M*A*S*H reruns following its late newscast.
-In the summer of 1983, station management sought ABC's permission to further delay Nightline by 90 minutes (to 12:30 a.m.), so it could air Thicke of the Night after M*A*S*H once the syndicated late-night talk show premiered that September.
+Beginning in February 1980, KOCO ran the ABC News special report The Iran Crisis: America Held Hostage, which was retitled into the newsmagazine Nightline in the following month, on a half-hour tape delay from the ABC network feed (at 11 pm) to air syndicated M*A*S*H reruns following its late newscast.
+In the summer of 1983, station management sought ABC's permission to further delay Nightline by 90 minutes (to 12:30 am), so it could air Thicke of the Night after M*A*S*H once the syndicated late-night talk show premiered that September.
 ABC vetoed the request and moved Nightline to then-independent station KOKH-TV, which agreed to carry the program live-to-air; KOCO relented and received permission to resume airing Nightline on a one-hour delay beginning in April 1984, pushing back the near-cancellation Thicke by an extra half-hour.
 (The station eventually shifted Nightline to its network slot in September 1995.)
-Similarly, channel 5 tape-delayed other ABC late night shows that directly followed Nightline to air additional syndicated programming in late access: Politically Incorrect with Bill Maher aired on a half-hour delay from its then-recommended 11:05 p.m.
+Similarly, channel 5 tape-delayed other ABC late night shows that directly followed Nightline to air additional syndicated programming in late access: Politically Incorrect with Bill Maher aired on a half-hour delay from its then-recommended 11:05 pm.
 Central timeslot from its ABC debut in September 1995 until it ended in December 2002; its replacement, Jimmy Kimmel Live! (which has preceded Nightline since the network switched the scheduling order of the two programs in January 2013), aired on a one-hour delay from its January 2003 premiere, in favor of a same-day Oprah rebroadcast, until KOCO pushed Kimmel to the show's network "live" slot in September 2011.
-Because it signed off during the overnight hours at the time, KOCO also preempted the ABC News program World News Now from its January 6, 1992 premiere until the station permanently instituted a 24-hour schedule on November 28, 1993.
+Because it signed off during the overnight hours at the time, KOCO also preempted the ABC News program World News Now from its January 6, 1992, premiere until the station permanently instituted a 24-hour schedule on November 28, 1993.